ERENPROO/ERENPROO/README.md

 - 👋 Hi, I’m @ERENPROO
 - 👀 I’m interested in technology.
-- 🌱 I’m currently 7 th grade.
+- 🌱 I’m currently 9 th grade.
 - 📫 How to reach me :
-My discord:Chara#7320 (outdated lolollol)
+My Discord: gamerchara

 <!---
 ERENPROO/ERENPROO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.